lovell/sharp/.github/CONTRIBUTING.md

 A method to be removed should be deprecated in the next major version then removed in the following major version.

-By way of example, the [bilinearInterpolation method](https://github.com/lovell/sharp/blob/v0.6.0/index.js#L155) present in v0.5.0 was deprecated in v0.6.0 and removed in v0.7.0.
+By way of example, the `background()` method present in v0.20.0 was deprecated in v0.21.0 and removed in v0.22.0.

 ## Documentation